 What is the impact vision statement of the documentary?

 There was possibly no footage taken in the 20th century that had more impact than the images of the liberation of the Bergen-Belsen concentration camp.
-As world Jewish communities commemorate the 75th anniversary to the end of the Holocaust, this film will tour the world as a visual reminder of their suffering - and most importantly to educate the general public that this is what hate and racism achieves.
+As world Jewish communities commemorate the 75th anniversary of the end of the Holocaust, this film will tour the world as a visual reminder of their suffering - and most importantly to educate the general public that this is what hate and racism achieves.
 The message: this should never happen again.

 What outcomes does the project hope to achieve from making this documentary?